phuslu/lru/README.md

 ### Throughput benchmarks

-*Disclaimer: This have been testing on my 3 environments and the results may be very different from yours. see https://github.com/phuslu/lru/issues/14*
+*Disclaimer: This have been testing on github actions environments and the results may be very different from yours. see https://github.com/phuslu/lru/issues/14*

 A Performance result as below.
 Check github [benchmark][benchmark] action for more results and details.
 <details>